Leather Car Seat Care

-- For anything past that, you will need to take more aggressive action and use the Meguiar's All-purpose cleaner and scrub brush I recommend.
+- For anything past that, you will need to take more aggressive action and use the all-purpose cleaner from Car Guys.

 - As a rule, repeated applications and scrubbing will be required for complete cleaning of your car leather.
 In the case of the pictures I use here, I had to repeat the application and scrubbing process anywhere from 3-5 times depending on the level of dirt and will vary from not only seat to seat, but from section to section of the car leather seating.

-- I use micro-fiber cloths to mop up the dirty mess as I am working but any cloth will work.
+- When it comes to leather car seat care, I use micro-fiber cloths to mop up the dirty mess as I am working; but any cloth will work.

 - Always test each seating area first for effectiveness and results.
 There are so many types of car leather on the market, no hard fast rule applies and ultimately is a case by case judgement call.
 Most modern day car leathers are what is called semi-aniline or full-aniline leather which means they have been finished with a water-based clear coating for protection.
 This is the good news as it allows your car leather to withstand day to day use and makes cleaning easier.